HL7/fhirpath.js/README.md

 Almost completed sections:
 - 5.5 (Conversion) - unimplemented methods: toDate, convertsToDate.

-Also, because in JSON DateTime and Time types are represented as strings, if a string in a resource looks like a DateTime or Time (matches the regular expression defined for those types in FHIR), the string will be interpreted as a DateTime or Time.

 ## Development Notes

 This section is for people doing development on this package (as opposed to